cimug-org/CIMTool/dev-docs/Includes/CIMToolUpdate/CIMToolUpdate-README.md

 ## Relationship to Other Projects

-- **CIMToolFeature** — `site.xml` references the feature produced by `CIMToolFeature` (`au.com.langdale.cimtoole.feature`).
+- **CIMToolFeature**: `site.xml` references the feature produced by `CIMToolFeature` (`au.com.langdale.cimtoole.feature`).
 Both projects are dormant and were part of the same legacy update site deployment pipeline.
-- **CIMToolProduct** — the active replacement for this project's distribution role.
+- **CIMToolProduct**: the active replacement for this project's distribution role.
 The PDE product export in `CIMToolProduct` produces the ZIP archive directly without any separate packaging or upload step.